An Efficient Data Retrieval Parallel Reeb Graph Algorithm: Reeb Graph Sequential Algorithm on Triangulated Surfaces

 \end{enumerate} \end{theorem}

-The previous two theorems show that for a given Morse $f$ function on $M$, we can arrange $M$ so that at each critical point only a single topological event occurs, and this topological event occurs around the critical point.
+The previous two theorems show that for a given Morse $f$ function on $M$, we can arrange $M$ so that at each critical point, only a single topological event occurs, and this topological event occurs around the critical point.
 Moreover, we know exactly what topological event occurs by considering the index of the critical point.
-This is illustrated in the Figure~\ref{correctness}.
+This is illustrated in Figure~\ref{correctness}.

 This shows that any 2-manifold can be built from the building blocks in Figure~\ref{building blocks}.
-Moreover, Theorem \ref{main thm} shows that the restriction of Reeb graph of the restriction of $f$ on $M_{I_\epsilon}$ has the shapes given in Figure \ref{ascending paths}.
+Moreover, Theorem~\ref{main thm} shows that the restriction of $f$ on $M_{I_\epsilon}$ has the shapes given in Figure~\ref{ascending paths}.
 In other words, this gives us the structure of the Reeb graph around an interval $I_{\epsilon}$ that contains a single critical value.

 Moreover, subcomplex $X_{M,f}$ constructed in the algorithm has the same Reeb graph structure of that of $M$ around the critical points.
-See Figure \ref{ascending paths}.
+See Figure~\ref{ascending paths}.

 Now let $e=(p,q)$ be an edge in a Reeb graph $R(M,f)$ connecting between the two nodes $p$ and $q$, which correspond to critical points of $f$.
 For each such edge, we can find a preimage arc $E$ in $M$ that is mapped to $R(M,f)$ via the map $\pi: M\longrightarrow R(M,f)$.
-The preimages of the points $p$ and $q$ under $\pi$ are the critical set $C_p$ and $C_q$ in $M$, respectively.
+The preimages of the value $p$ and $q$ under $\pi$ are the critical set $C_p$ and $C_q$ in $M$, respectively.
 Hence each arc $E$ must start at a point $A$ in $C_p$ and end at a point in $B$ in $C_q$.
 Each such an arc on $M$ characterizes the edge $e$.

 An ascending path constructed in the sequential algorithm essentially traces an arc in the way described above.
-Namely, for a critical point $p$, with a critical value $f(p)$, an ascending path created at a point $p$ will terminate at a critical point point $q$ with $f(q)>f(p)$.
+Namely, for a critical point $p$, with a critical value $f(p)$, an ascending path created at a point $p$ will terminate at a critical point $q$ with $f(q)>f(p)$.
 This termination occurs when we pass through the critical set of the point $q$.